 Azure Virtual Machines gives you the flexibility of virtualization for a wide range of computing solutions with support for Linux, Windows Server, SQL Server, Oracle, IBM, SAP, and more.
 Select from a wide variety of virtual machine sizes.
-Virtual machines are billed on per-minute basis and most include load-balancing and auto-scaling free of charge.
+Virtual machines are billed on per-minute basis, and most include load-balancing and auto-scaling free of charge.
+Standard egress charges apply.

 Important: The price in R$ is merely a reference; this is an int'l transaction and the final price is subject to exchange rates and the inclusion of IOF taxes and an eNF will not be issued.

 Azure Germany is available to customers and partners doing business in the European Union (EU) and European Free Trade Association (EFTA) and United Kingdom (UK) and provides data residency in Germany with additional levels of control and data protection.
 You can also sign up for a free Azure Germany trial.

 B-series (in preview)B-series are economical virtual machines that provide a low-cost option for workloads which typically run at a low to moderate baseline CPU performance, but sometimes need to burst to significantly higher CPU performance when the demand rises.
 These workloads don’t require the use of the full CPU all the time, but occasionally will need to burst to finish some tasks more quickly.
 Many applications such as development and test servers, low traffic web servers, small databases, micro services, servers for proof-of-concepts, build servers, and code repositories fit into this model.
 The prices are for the preview and may change when the service is generally available.

 |B1MS||1||2.00 GiB||4 GiB||$-|

 |B2MS||2||8.00 GiB||16 GiB||$-|